SajjadAli54/reactjs/Lecture 03/README.md

 ## Default Export

 - Only one default export per file
 - Can be imported with any name
 - Can be imported without curly braces
--      Can be imported with or without curly braces

 ```jsx
 export default function Avatar() {